Non-Invasive Prenatal Testing (NIPT) – The SAFE Test

 How does the SAFE test work?

 During pregnancy the placenta leaks baby’s DNA into the mother’s bloodstream.
 As a result, the mother’s blood contains a mixture of baby’s and mother’s DNA.
-By looking at the baby’s DNA in the mother’s blood, the SAFE test is able to predict whether or not the baby is affected by chromosomal conditions like Down’s syndrome.
+By looking at the baby’s DNA in the mother’s blood, the SAFE test is able to predict whether the baby is more likely to be affected by a chromosomal condition such as Down’s syndrome.

 Who can have the SAFE test?

 The test is suitable from 10 weeks of pregnancy for all single and identical twins pregnancies, including IVF, egg donor or surrogate pregnancies.
-For non-identical twins test sensitivity is reduced to 95%.
+For non-identical and the ‘vanishing twin’, test sensitivity is reduced from 99% to 95%.

 The test is not suitable for multiple pregnancies (greater than twins), or if the mother has cancer or a chromosomal or genetic abnormality (including Down’s syndrome).
 It is also unsuitable for mothers who have undergone a blood transfusion in the last 3 months, or had transplant surgery, immunotherapy or stem cell therapy.